 Under prolonged use, the affected tires can fail and increase the risk of vehicle accident, which could seriously harm vehicle occupants or other motorists.
 According to the Safety Defect and Noncompliance Report, Double Camel was aware of the defect by the end of July 2013 and decided the tires were not compliant with safety standards Jul.
 28, 2013.
 The company cited the following possibilities for product failure: inadequacy in materials; inadequate follow-up in work instructions by workers; foreign matter between the tread and sidewall of tire.

-If your or someone you love was hurt in an accident because of faulty Lionshead Vail Sport ST LH 99 tubeless trailer tires, you may wish to consult an attorney to discuss your legal options.
-For a free case evaluation today, contact Gordon & Doner's car accident lawyers today.
+If your or someone you love was injured in a Palm Beach County accident because of faulty Lionshead Vail Sport ST LH 99 tubeless trailer tires, you may wish to consult an attorney to discuss your legal options.
+For a free case evaluation today, contact Gordon & Partners’s car accident lawyers today.
+Ph: 1 (855) 722-2552.